haskellfoundation/HaskellSchool/en/lessons/basics/collections.md

   ]
 ```

-You're can thank me when you ace the n-queens question on your next technical
+You're can thank me later when you ace the n-queens question on your next
-interview.
+technical interview.

 ## Maps

 In Haskell, maps are the "go-to" key-value store, sometimes referred to as a
 dictionary.

-While you can construct a `Map` with any type as the key and value, almost all
-functions that operate on maps require that the key has an ordering (`Ord k`).
+A `Map` requires that its key has an ordering (`Ord k`), in the same way that
-This is because the internal implementation of the `Map` type in haskell is a
-size balanced binary tree.
+`Set` required an ordering on the value.
+This is because the internal
+implementation of the `Map` type in haskell is a size balanced binary tree.
+This
+is actually the same data structure as is used for `Set`, sets just assign a
+number for the key based on the order of the value.

 The `Map` data type and the functions for interacting with it are exported from
 `Data.Map` which is a module in the `containers` package.
 Don't worry about